 - Spoon 2 cups blueberries sauce over cake batter.

-- Streusel: Combine brown sugar, granulated sugar, cinnamon, salt and flour to a bowl.
+- Combine brown sugar, granulated sugar, cinnamon, salt and flour to a bowl.
 Stir to combine.
 Add melted butter and stir to combine.
-Mixture will be thick and clumpy.
+The mixture will be thick and clumpy.

 - Crumble evenly on top of blue berries.